 This month's notes: April 2014: Spring is just around the corner.
 Strawberries are here in Florida, Texas and California, next in late March and April for much of the South, then in May for most of the country and June in cooler northern areas.
 See how easy it is to make strawberry jam or strawberry-rhubarb jam!

 Yield: About 10 to 12 half-pint (8-ounce) jarsMaking and canning your own crabapple jelly is quite easy.
 Here's how to do it, in 13 easy steps and completely illustrated.
 These directions work equally well for pear, peach, nectarine, plum and apricot jellies.
 For jam of these fruit, see this page; or see this page for berry jams, this page for Fig Jam and this page for Blueberry Jam directions!

 - 6 lbs. of crabapples to yield about 6 cups of crabapple juice (see step 1) OR 6 cups of crabapple juice (skip to step 7)

 - Water (in which to cook the crabapples). about 6 cups of water.
 You can cook them in apple juice for a more intense apple flavor)

-- Sweetener: sugar, no-sugar, Stevia (or if you prefer, Splenda), mix of sugar and Stevia (or if you prefer, Splenda) or fruit juice - see step 7
+- Sweetener: sugar, no-sugar, Stevia (but you will have to experiment with amount, each brand of Stevia is a different concetration), or Splenda, or a mix of sugar and Stevia (or Splenda) or fruit juice - see step 7

 - Cinnamon (optional!)
 I like 1/2 teaspoon per batch